kwinsch/historify/docs/historify.1.md

 **comment** *message* [*repo_path*]
 : Add an administrative comment to the change log.
 Useful for documenting important events or changes.
 Logs a `comment`  with the specified message.

-**snapshot** *output_path* [*repo_path*] [`--full`] [`--media`]
-: Create a compressed archive (tar.gz) of the current repository state for archiving purposes.
+**snapshot** *output_dir* [*repo_path*] [`--name` *name*] [`--full`] [`--media`] : Create a compressed archive (tar.gz) of the current repository state for archiving purposes.
+Saves files to *output_dir* with automatically generated filenames that include the current date.
+The base name can be customized with `--name` (defaults to repository name).
+Filenames will be sanitized to use only alphanumeric characters and hyphens.
 Includes all data files, change logs, seed, signatures, and configuration directly residing under the repo path.
-If `--full` is specified, all external data files and folders referenced by the repository are backed up as a separate tar.gz archive in the same output path as the specified main archive.
-If `--media` is specified, the tar.gz files are packed in an ISO file with UDF 2.60 filesystem, ready to be burned to a single layer BD-R disk (25GB).
+If `--full` is specified, all external data files and folders referenced by the repository are backed up as separate tar.gz archives in the same output directory.
+If `--media` is specified, the tar.gz files are packed in ISO files with UDF 2.60 filesystem, ready to be burned to single layer BD-R disks (25GB).
 Other media types are currently not supported.
 If the content exceeds the expected media size, the archives are split into multiple ISO files.

 ## OPTIONS